Obscurely/DiscordNitroSniper/README.md

 ## About The Project

-Fast multi-threaded discord nitro sniper written in C# with dotnet 6 (as fast as GO or even faster at requests) using proxies from proxy scrape's API.
+Fast multi-threaded, cross-platform discord nitro sniper written in C# with dotnet 6 (as fast as GO or even faster at requests) using proxies from proxy scrape's API.
 Auto activates code on account after found.
 Rewrite of my old [Discord-Nitro-Sniper Repo](https://github.com/Obscurely/Discord-Nitro-Sniper/), old one was old and quite bad written since I was at start with API's client requests and c# in general.

 ### Built with